 The enemy will undertake to vote persons under age by having them assessed and their taxes paid.
-This is an old trick of theirs and our friends should object to and examine every voter man for Sheriff.
-Robert Steckman is whose beard looks rather downy.-
+This is an old trick of theirs and our friends should object to and examine every voter whose beard looks rather downy .-Watch this game!